-Lesson 248 - Culture, Samadhi and Snow
+Lesson 248 - Culture, Samadhi and Snow (Audio)

-New Members: It is recommended you read from the beginning of the web archive, as previous lessons are prerequisite to this one.
+New Visitors: It is recommended you read from the beginning of the web archive, as previous lessons are prerequisite to this one.
 The first lesson is, "Why This Discussion?"

 Also I was reading Raja Yoga by Swami Vivekananda in which he quotes Patanjali to mention many levels of Samadhi, and talks about Prakritilayas (sadhakas who don't reach the ultimate samadhi).

 Can you please throw some light on the above two things.